mbentley/docker-omada-controller/README.md

 ## Example Usage

+These example below are based on `docker run...` commands.
+See [Using Docker Compose](#using-docker-compose) for compose examples or [Using k8s](#using-k8s) for example k8s manifests.
 See [Optional Variables](#optional-variables) for details on the environment variables that can modify the behavior of the controller inside the container.
 To run this Docker image and keep persistent data in named volumes:

 ### Using `net=host`